OverlordDestro/DestroHook/README.md

 So I decided to make my own, it isn't perfect and is ment as a base to make better systems with in the future, but it's better than what others have made.

 The entire hook physics are simplified to a few lines of code, which is basically just logic for a Spring3D but reshaped a bit.

+Credit also goes to LowRezCat for making grappling hook 3D, which I used as a base to make my improved version.